Validating Design Tokens Against JSON Schema in CI

 When CI validation fails, isolate the root cause using structured diagnostics.
 Common failure modes include:

 • (A) Type Coercion Errors: Hex strings or CSS variables are parsed as integers or scientific notation by loose JSON parsers.
+Always wrap values in quotes in JSON.

 • (B) Missing Required Properties: Nested token objects omit mandatory value or type keys during manual edits.